 Typical Judgments for Equitable Distribution Cases

-While these deviation factors are important and come into play in many cases, the vast majority of Equitable Distribution Judgments order an equal division.
+While these deviation factors are important and come into play in many cases, the vast majority of Equitable Distribution Judgments order an equal division of marital property.
 It is important to keep in mind that the larger the marital estate, and more often an unequal distribution can occur.

-In conclusion, I must advise anyone that is facing the prospect of a division of property in a separation or divorce to consult with an experienced divorce attorney.
-The information in this article is general and for informational purposes only.
-Many factors that time and space do not allow us to get into can affect how property is classified, valued and divided.
+In conclusion, we must advise anyone that is facing the prospect of a division of property in a separation or divorce to consult with an experienced divorce attorney.
+The information in this article is general for North Carolina residents and for informational purposes only.
+Many factors that time and space do not allow us to get into can affect how property is classified, valued, and divided.
 There simply is no substitute for the advice and counsel of a seasoned family law attorney.

 Schedule a Consultation with an Experienced Raleigh Divorce Lawyer

-Please feel free to contact us with any questions or to discuss your North Carolina Equitable Distribution Case.
-Our team can be reached by calling the office or completing the contact form below.
+Please feel free to contact us with any questions about marital property or to discuss your North Carolina Equitable Distribution case.
+Our team can be reached by calling the office at (919) 301-8843 or completing the contact form below.